-Graduating law students have access to Lexis through December 31, 2021.
-You must redeem your student rewards points by June 30, 2021.
-After July 9, 2021, when you sign on to Lexis you will see the Graduate Homepage where you can select a gift from Lexis (Law360, Intelligize, Lexis for Microsoft Office, Lexis+ Practice Guidance, or a LexisNexis e-book).
+Graduating law students have access to Lexis through December 31, 2022.
+Beginning July 10, 2022, when you sign on to Lexis you will see the Graduate Homepage where you can select a gift from Lexis (Law360, Intelligize, Lexis for Microsoft Office, Practical Guidance, or a LexisNexis e-book).

 Graduating law students have access to Bloomberg Law for six months after graduation.

 Westlaw provides access for six months after graduation for up to 60 hours per month.
-You must register for “Grad Elite” status by logging in at lawschool.tr.com and select “Grad Elite Status” from the drop-down menu by your name in the upper-right corner.
+You must register for “Grad Elite” status at https://lawschool.thomsonreuters.com/grad-elite-status/.
 Just like with summer access, you may NOT use Westlaw to do research for a client— only for personal learning or preparing for the bar exam.

 The Law Library also has two computer terminals near the reference desk with public Westlaw access.
-They are are available for use by anyone when the library is open to the public.
+They are available for use by anyone when the library is open to the public.
 Researchers must limit their sessions to 30 minutes when someone else is waiting.
 You are welcome to return to the library to use the terminals.

-All attorneys who have bar membership in the United States have free access to Fastcase or Casemaker.
+All attorneys who have bar membership in the United States have free access to Fastcase.
 Check your bar association’s website for details.

 HeinOnline Alumni Access: Alumni can access HeinOnline’s extensive library of over 2,800 law journals.
 Use the HeinOnline Alumni Access link at the bottom of the Law Library’s home page under “Helpful Links” and log in with your NetID and password.